megler/angular-pipes/README.md

 # Pipes
+A Small Angular app focused on built in Pipes and also custom Pipes.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.4.

 ## Development server